 Oxygen molecules from the whitening agents react with the discoloured molecules in your teeth, breaking the bonds that hold them together.
 The oxygen molecules spread, whitening the entire tooth.
 The other byproduct of the gel is water so the whole whitening process is really safe and non-invasive.

 There are many ways to manage teeth sensitivity.
 We give patients desensitising toothpaste to brush with over a week before whitening, desensitisers post-treatment and if you are really nervous, we also offer anti-inflammatories you can take just before the whitening.

 Does it mean we can no longer drink coffee and red wine?
 No, not at all.
 I do not abstain.
 I tell patients if you are not fussy, and just like things whiter than before, then just come in once a year, sit on the chair, enjoy movies on our overhead TV, relax, and leave with whiter teeth.

 If you are fussy and really want your pearly whites white all the time, you have the option to get a customised take-home maintenance kit.

 I personally use the take-home maintenance kit for a touch-up.
 The trays are customised for comfort and it ensures an even layer of gel over the teeth.
 I have a choice of doing it for 15 minutes a day, or to wear it overnight, depending on the gel concentration.
 I only need to do it every 3 months over 3 days to get my smile back to va va voom status.

 I recently had a new mom come in.
 She said her daughter’s first-month celebration was a week away.
 Being a new mom, she was planning the full works, with a huge party, and a photographer to capture every precious moment.

-White teeth is really the best pick me up.
+Teeth whitening is one of the best options to go for.
 You feel good about yourself, it makes you want to smile at everyone you meet, to show off those white teeth.
 And when you smile, your whole body fills up with natural feel-good hormones.